 - General Funds are the District's primary operating fund.
 It accounts for all financial resources of the general government, except those required to be accounted for in another fund.
-In addition to Funds 101 and 201, the District includes Funds 129 (Elementary Flexibility), Fund 229 (High School Flexibility) and Fund 182 (Elementary Interlocal) in its general funds as the revenue streams are unrestricted. - High School Building Reserve This fund is authorized by Montana Code Annotated (MCA) for the purpose of financing voter approved building or construction projects funded with district mill levies. - Elementary Building This fund is authorized by MCA and used primarily to account for the proceeds of bonds sold, for insurance proceeds for damaged property, or the sale or rental of property.
+In addition to Funds 101 and 201, the District includes Funds 129 (Elementary Flexibility), Fund 229 (High School Flexibility) and Fund 182 (Elementary Interlocal) in its general funds as the revenue streams are unrestricted. - Elementary Food Service This fund is authorized by Montana Code Annotated (MCA) to account for school food service operations, including state and federal reimbursements. - Elementary Miscellaneous Programs This fund accounts for the activities of grants.
+Major resources are federal, state and local grants while expenditures include salaries, benefits, and operational supplies in relation to the grant purpose, generally instructional.
+A significant amount of the resources available to this fund are restricted. - Elementary Building Reserve This fund is authorized by Montana Code Annotated (MCA) for the purpose of financing voter approved building or construction projects funded with district mill levies.